AnanthKothuri/TexasHomesProject/README.md

     3. How can I help/volunteer in my local community?

 We will then approve the project or request that you refine the idea.

-#### P1
-Estimated Time to Completion: 10 hours

-Actual Time to Completion: